lishiyo/frontier-tower-coordination-bot/memory-bank/projectbrief.md

 *   **NFR1.
 Usability:** Intuitive commands, clear instructions, responsive feedback.
 *   **NFR2.
 Reliability:** High uptime.
 Scheduler must reliably trigger deadline processing.
 *   **NFR3.
 Performance:** Bot responses should be timely (within a few seconds for most operations).
 RAG queries may take slightly longer.
 *   **NFR4.
 Scalability:** Able to handle hundreds of users and dozens of concurrent proposals.
-Database choice (SQLite initially) should allow for future migration if needed.
+PostgreSQL (via Supabase) is chosen for its scalability and managed nature.
 *   **NFR5.
 Security:** Bot token secured.
 Protection against basic spam if possible (e.g., rate limiting DM commands if it becomes an issue).
 *   **NFR6.
 Maintainability:** Code should be well-structured, commented, and version-controlled.